Ricardo Martinelli: Pro-business policies and tax reform

-Twice during his first year in office, Martinelli proposed and signed into law tax reforms to simplify filings, reduce rates, and improve collection.
+Once during his first year in office, Martinelli proposed and signed into law tax reforms to simplify filings, reduce rates, and improve collection.
 The number of income brackets was reduced from five to two, the corporate tax rate was cut to 25%, and delinquent collection was outsourced.
 The tax reform imposed and collected taxes on a large swath of Panama's elite, which had largely avoided significant taxation.
 The program was not without controversy, however.
 A spokesperson for Fitch Group defended the tax reform "underpin[ned] the government's commitment to sustainable fiscal policies."

 Martinelli oversaw the final approval of the Panama–United States Trade Promotion Agreement, which was signed more than two years before he took office but had not been finalized.
 Martinelli had designated the completion of this agreement as his top priority upon taking office.
 The agreement was ratified by the US Congress on October 13, 2011.

 He also oversaw, the approval of a comprehensive Association treaty with other regional countries and the European Union.

 Through pro-business policies, Martinelli saw through the growth of Panama as an international transport and financial hub.
 According to The Economist, "Its canal is becoming the backbone of a transoceanic logistics network.
 Its airline, Copa, connects much of Latin America.
 Its offshore-banking sector sucks in Latin American money."